The symptoms of sepsis may develop after a localised infection (infection limited to one part of the body) or an injury.

 - fast breathing

-- a change in your mental state, such as confusion or disorientation
+- a change in mental state, such as confusion or disorientation

 - nausea and vomiting

 Severe sepsis and septic shock are medical emergencies.
-If you think that you or someone in your care has these conditions, phone 999 and ask for an ambulance.
+If you think that you or someone in your care has one of these conditions, call 999 and ask for an ambulance.

 Continue to next section: Causes of sepsis